No, you’re not in Customer Service and no, you’re not in Sales, and yes, you work in this thing called “Enterprise Software”.

 My career has been focused on working with people, solving their problems, and often being the bearer of bad news.
 The bad news can take the form of a timeline adjustment, perhaps a feature that didn’t make it into this sprint, or that a customer has chosen not to renew.
 Either way, the job of a Customer Success Manager is a combination of therapist, punching bag, and tech-shaman.

-Our whole “raison d’etre" is to make the jobs of the people that work at organizations beyond the products and services they buy, easier and more effective.
-We may not be saving lives, but I do like to think that we’re helping people in other ways.
+Our primary purpose is to enhance the efficiency and effectiveness of individuals working in various organizations, going beyond the products and services they acquire.
+While our focus isn’t on life-saving endeavors, I believe we contribute meaningfully to people’s lives in alternative ways.
 Whether it’s getting home in time to have dinner with their family, or impressing their boss with their improved efficiency and higher impact.
 So if our entire mode of existence is to help people, then we should be leading with empathy; Empathy for those that have never been tasked before with learning a complex new software.
 Empathy for those that were experts in the old way, and are being forced into using a new tool their boss gave them.
 Empathy, because they’ve got a deadline, and your product just made an update, and now they can’t find anything.

 In the world of startups, we’re constantly rewarded for the “move fast and break things” mentality, but too often there’s little thought to the breakage along the way, if the end goal is optimization.
 I love CS, because we are the necessary balance to constantly delivering new value to our customers, and not forgetting about our current customers.
 Companies that build Customer Success teams that lead with empathy, humanize their help tickets, create forgiving and evangelizing customers, and promote platform engagement that just can’t be replicated with an automated product tour.